Tomiwa-Ot/moukthar/README.md

     </Directory>
   ```
 - Set C2 server and web socket server address in client
-- Compile APK using Android Studio
+- Compile APK using Android Studio and deploy to target

 ### Screenshots
 ![Dashboard](screenshots/dashboard.png)